Health Insurance for International Students

 For the purposes of the policy, “international student” is defined as any person who is in a non-immigrant visa status who is enrolled for one or more credit hours at the university at any CMU U.S.-based campus.
 This does not include permanent residents, asylees, or refugees.
 Guest students holding I-20s or DS-2019s from other institutions are excluded from this policy.

-Outside health insurance plans will not satisfy the institutional requirement, save for the following limited exceptions.
+Outside health insurance plans will not satisfy the institutional requirement, except in the following limited cases.
 An international student may request a waiver if:

 A student will be granted a waiver if such health insurance coverage meets or exceeds the university's specific coverage requirements.
 Students who wish to submit a waiver request may send an email to isss@cmich.edu for additional information.